Glucksspiel/MightyLuck/README.md

 Page flickered wrong theme on load because JS ran too late.
 Moved critical theme setting code to an inline script in the <head> to load the correct theme instantly.

-Next Step Ideas: (e.g. add contact form handling or project filters)
+Next Step Ideas: I would like to improve design and add some more features but for now i dont have anything in my mind